What is Polish Psychodrama Institute?

 Moreover under the PPI auspices there are psychodrama therapeutic and self-experience groups arranged and directed by psychodrama-oriented psychotherapists.

 In order to integrate the Polish psychodramatists and open up the possibility for mutual cooperation, learning and other creative initiatives, every second year we organise a conference – Polish Psychodrama Festival that gathers approximately 160 psychodramatists.
-During last festival, the first Polish Playback Theatre “Ole!” was established.
-This year the topic of the Festival is “Catharsis”.
+During the festival in 2016, the first Polish Playback Theatre “Ole!” was established.
+2018 the topic of the Festival was “Catharsis”.

 Cooperation with international psychodrama organisations